polemion/nagios-mem-plugin/README.md

-# A plugin for Nagios, for checking process memory limits by name.
+# A Nagios plugin, for checking process memory limits by name.

 A Nagios plugin that checks defined memory limits for a selected process, (by name).